 I’ve written a short eBook entitled, The Marriage Manifesto: Turning Your World Upside Down.
 It has received 4.5 stars on Amazon, where you can purchase it.
 But you can also get a free copy by signing up to receive my weekly blog posts via email.
 If you’re interested, you can click here to do so.

-In March 2017, my first full-length book will be published by Zondervan, an imprint of HarperCollins.
+In March 2017, my first full-length book was published by Zondervan, an imprint of HarperCollins.
 It is entitled, Loveable: Embracing What Is Truest About You, So You Can Truly Embrace Your Life.
-I’m really excited to share it with you.
+It debuted at #1 in Interpersonal Relations on Amazon and has more than 230 reviews, averaging 4.9 stars.

 About the Blog